 Pandora did not violate a Michigan privacy law by allegedly sharing Web users' music-listening history with their Facebook friends, the online radio service argues in new papers filed with a federal

 The company is asking the Ninth Circuit Court of Appeals to uphold a decision issued last year by U.S. District Court Judge Saundra Brown Armstrong in Oakland, Calif.
-She dismissed a
+She

-customers' identities without their consent.
+from disclosing customers' identities without their consent.

 The 2011 lawsuit stems from Pandora's participation in Facebook's “instant personalization” program.
-At launch, the program
+At launch, the

-was illegally sharing information about his music selections.
+Pandora was illegally sharing information about his music selections.

-Armstrong dismissed Deacon's lawsuit last year, ruling that Michigan's privacy law doesn't apply when companies stream tracks
+Armstrong dismissed Deacon's lawsuit last year, ruling that Michigan's privacy law doesn't apply when companies stream

--- as opposed to lending, renting or selling them.
+tracks -- as opposed to lending, renting or selling them.